Welcome Discount for Every New Teacher

 Food Technology Trips to the Opal Coast

-The Opal Coast region of Northern France is a popular choice for those wanting a destination that is accessible but packed with faboulous food technology visits
+The Opal Coast region of Northern France is a popular choice for those wanting a destination that is accessible but packed with fabulous food technology visits

 There are a wide range of places to visit that allow students to explore key food technology themes of production, preparation and nutrition.
 We recommend visiting a local boulangerie, sweet factory or for the more adventurous a goat or snail farm.
 Most visits include cooking demonstrations and tastings of the delicacies made in front of their eyes.
 Whether you visit for a day or stay for longer your students will experience true French gastronomy.